cynber/cs444-FacilityFinder/docs/blog/posts/project-update-4.md

 ### 4b.4.
 Design

 This experiment will be a **within-subject design**.
 Each participant will complete the tasks in each of the 3 conditions.

-Thus there will be one independent variable (IV) with 3 conditions.
+Thus, there will be one independent variable (IV) with 3 conditions.
+These conditions will be counterbalanced when presented to participants.